 General Education

-General education courses listed here are open to all students, regardless of previous musical background; in most cases reading music notation is not required.
+General education courses listed here, which do not count toward the music major or minor, are open to all students, regardless of previous musical background; in most cases reading music notation is not required.

 The following courses satisfy the general education requirement in the arts: